 Professionals from a variety of fields are welcome to join us!
 Mentors do not need to be graduates of the University of Minnesota or the College of Continuing and Professional Studies.
-This is a worthwhile opportunity to share your expertise with students in two of our majors:
+This is a worthwhile opportunity to share your expertise with students in all seven of our undergraduate degree programs.

-The mentor’s role is to help CCAPS students get the most out of their college experience and to help them transition to graduate/professional school or the workplace.
-We expect mentors to be able to:
+The mentor’s role is to help CCAPS student(s) get the most out of their college experience and to help them transition to graduate/professional school or the workplace.
+Mentor will need to:

 - Commit to being accessible and engaged in mentoring one student during the entirety of the program (October-April).